WardCunningham/search/demo/linux.md

 ## Updating

-To update your search service, stop its runtime components, keep your modifications, pull available changes, reapply your changes and boot up again.
+To update your search service, stop its runtime, keep your modifications, pull available changes, reapply your changes and boot up again.

 We'll walk you through the steps.